Cornell-Allogators/smolVLA-FPGA-Accelerator/report/figures/evaluation/attention-ablation.typ

     unoptimized baseline to the fully optimized implementation.
 Key metrics include inference latency (ms) and resource consumption (BRAM, DSP) on the U280 FPGA.
-  ],
+    _Latency is determined by multiplying expected \# cycles by estimated clock period_ ],
 ) <tab:attention-ablation>